SyncfusionExamples/WPF-Diagram-Examples/Samples/Gridlines/GridlineStyle/README.md

 # Gridlines sample

-This sample demonstrates gridlines creation and customization of diagram.
+This sample demonstrates customizing the appearance of gridlines in diagram.

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/gridlines